mladen/mladen/README.md

 My name is Mladen Krivaćević.

-I'm a human being with an insatiable thirst for knowledge ! ... (dramatic pause for emphasis! :smile:)
+I'm a human being with an insatiable thirst for knowledge ! ... (dramatic pause for emphasis!)

 I am deeply passionate about learning and currently apply my skills as a software engineer.
-My academic background includes studying electrical engineering, a path I almost completed before choosing to explore different avenues.
-Outside of my professional life, I indulge in creative pursuits like writing and occasionally gaming, though these hobbies have become less frequent.
+My academic background includes studying electrical engineering, a path I almost completed before choosing to explore different avenues. \
+Outside of my professional life, I indulge in creative pursuits like writing and occasionally gaming, though these hobbies have become less frequent (sadly).

-My personal life is filled with diverse roles: I'm a father, husband, an son, brother, friend, a helpful and friendly neighbour, and a responsible citizen, each bringing its own set of joys and challenges.
+My personal life is filled with diverse roles: I'm a father, a husband, a son, a brother, a friend, a helpful and friendly neighbour, and a responsible citizen, each bringing its own set of joys and challenges.

 When considering my career aspirations, I am drawn to fields that offer the opportunity to **contribute positively to the world**!
+I am particularly interested in areas such as:

+- **biology**,
+- **physics**,
+- **mathematics** and
+- **biotechnology**,

-I am particularly interested in areas such as **biology**, **physics**, **mathematics**, and **biotechnology**, where the potential for beneficial impact is immense.
-Conversely, I consciously avoid industries like gambling and pornography, which do not align with my personal and professional values.
+which are fields where the potential for beneficial impact is immense.

+Conversely, I consciously avoid industries like **gambling** and **pornography**, which do not align with my personal and professional values.

 <!-- Linkedin icon with my link https://www.linkedin.com/in/mladenk/ -->
 <a href="https://www.linkedin.com/in/mladenk/">